kubermatic/docs/content/kubermatic/master/startio/_index.en.md

 Last but not least, there are a bunch of [Operations and Troubleshooting Guides]({{< ref "./cheat_sheets/" >}}) ready for you as well.

 ## Disclaimer
-This project is in early adoption version at this stage.
-After collecting the initial feedback and improving the process, it will be fully open-sourced and published in the community.
+This project is in early version at this stage.

 This project should serve mainly for the onboarding purposes and easiness to start with KKP.
 Make sure that you fully understand all parts and perform internal security checks before making your setup a production ready.